 AI will likely follow a similar trend.
 Leading European nations must embrace the change and focus on actions.

-Visit Robin Youngs keynote during the NRC Live-event ‘Winning with AI’ in April!
+Robin Youngs keynote during the NRC Live-event ‘Winning with AI’!

 “It is not a battle, it is a war.
 And Europe is going to lose’.
-Robin Young, CEO of Seedlink in Shanghai, indicates the state of affairs on the world stage during the NRC Live event ‘Winning with AI’.
+Robin Young, CEO of Seedlink in Shanghai, indicated the state of affairs on the world stage during the NRC Live event ‘Winning with AI’ on April 11th 2019.
 As a half-Chinese, half-American and frequent visitor to the European continent, he is convinced that the market ultimately dictates.
 What does this mean for our future?
 Will the whole world get a Social Credit System as is now being rolled out in China?
 And, is that actually as problematic as we in Europe often think?

 With a 15-year career in business operations and international marketing management behind him, Robin founded Seedlink in 2013.
 He applies his knowledge and passion for language technology, human resources, organisational equality and diversity.
 Before that, he was responsible for the publication and viral marketing for the top of the mobile game, 调教三国 (Tiao Jiao Jiao San Guo).